 In addition, the 30% ruling also allows you, the expat, to opt for the partial non-residency status.
 With the partial non-residency status you are exempt from Dutch taxation on your investments (except for investments in Dutch real estate).
 US nationals with the partial non-residency status can also claim a deduction for employment income allocated to non-Dutch workdays.

 Finally, with the 30% ruling you and your partner are allowed to exchange your foreign driver's license for a Dutch driver's license without having to take time-consuming tests.

-Because of these benefits, the 30% ruling is generally considered to be the single most essential part of prudent tax and even financial planning for employers and expats coming to work for them in the Netherlands.
-Therefore the application and the implementation of the ruling should not be taken lightly.
+Because of these benefits, the 30% ruling is generally considered to be the single most essential part of prudent tax and financial planning for employers and expats coming to work for them in the Netherlands.
+The application and the implementation of the ruling should therefore not be taken lightly.

 - Review of and planning towards qualifying for the 30% ruling

 - Implementation of the 30% ruling in compensation packages

 - Personal Service

 - Competitive Fees